Chancel of St Andrews Church featuring the retired colours of the 48th Highlanders

 St. Andrew’s Presbyterian Church, located prominently at King and Simcoe Streets, is far more than an architectural landmark; it is a historic pillar in downtown Toronto with a deep military and civic legacy.
 The congregation, formally established in 1830, played a foundational role in the history of the 48th Highlanders of Canada regiment, an association that began in 1891.
 The church provided crucial organizational support for the unit’s formation, establishing an immediate and enduring bond.

 This profound connection continues today, with the church affectionately known as the “regimental church.”
-A tangible link is maintained by housing the 48th Highlanders Museum in the church basement, where artifacts celebrate the regiment’s distinguished history and accomplishments.
+A tangible link is maintained by the retired Colours of the Regiment hanging in the chancel and housing the 48th Highlanders Museum in the church basement, where artifacts celebrate the regiment’s distinguished history and accomplishments.

 Notable Parishioners